-Figure 7 illustrates the series of tests were performed in order to evaluate the effect of radiometric properties of materials.
-According to results of theoretical investigation by Nijskens et al., 1984, the transmittance has prevailing effect on thermal screen losses comparing to the reflectance and emissivity.
-Therefore, the low-emissivity materials IC-100 and FoAl (ε=0.04) with highest thermal insulation properties were examined in different combination with UVA (ε=0.31) and IR (ε=0.64) covers and with reflective (glossy) surface facing inwards/outwards to the hot-box interior.
-It is shown that the heat losses can be reduced by 50% when the inner IC-100 layer is placed under IR cover compared to the case when the inner IR screen is below the IC-100 cover.
-These results are in a good agreement with theoretical predictions of Nijskens et al., 1984.
-The following increasing of the insulation by adding five FoAl screens reduces the heat transfer coefficient by an additional 50%, as described above.
-The same results are obtained for UVA cover.
+Figure 7 illustrates the series of tests performed in order to evaluate the effect of radiometric properties of materials.
+According to results of theoretical investigation by Nijskens et al. (1984), transmittance has a prevalent effect on thermal screen losses compared to the reflectance and emissivity.
+Therefore, the low-emissivity materials IC-100 and FoAl (ε=0.04) with highest thermal insulation properties were examined in different combinations with UVA (ε=0.31) and IR (ε=0.64) covers and with reflective (glossy) surfaces facing inwards/outwards to the hot-box interior.
+It is shown that the heat losses can be reduced by 50% when the inner IC-100 layer is placed under an IR cover compared to when the inner IR screen is below the IC-100 cover.
+These results are in good agreement with the theoretical predictions of Nijskens et al. (1984).
+The following increase of insulation permitted by adding five FoAl screens reduces the heat transfer coefficient by an additional 50%, as described above.
+The same results are obtained for UVA covering.
 These results indicate that IR reflectance, as well as reflective direction, has no effect on the U-value.

 Figure 8: Temperature of air under a cover material installed on the top of the hot-box.

 Considering the above observations, we examine the effect of insulation and reflectance on the temperature under the cover.
-Figure 8 show the variation of temperature measured under the cover, T5 on Figure 1, as a function of difference between inside and outside temperature for two types of cover material, UVA and IR.
-It is seen that in the absence of insulating screens the temperature is linearly increasing with the temperature differences, while is remain constant when strong insulation is installed.
-Similar behavior are observed for both types of materials.
+Figure 8 shows the variation of temperature measured under the cover, T5 on Figure 1, as a function of the difference between the inside and outside temperatures for two types of cover material, UVA and IR.
+It is seen that in the absence of insulating screens, the temperature increases linearly with the temperature differences, while it remains constant when strong insulation is installed.
+Similar behavior is observed for both types of materials.

 4. Conclusions

-The hot-box method has been employed for measurements of overall the heat transfer coefficient with high accuracy.
-The method allow evaluation of heat losses through different types of multi-layer thermal screens and comparisons between different combinations of the screens.
-The multi-layer thermal screens technology could be further extended to provide improved greenhouse insulation.
+The hot-box method has been employed to measure the overall heat transfer coefficient with high accuracy.
+The method allows evaluation of heat loss through different types of multi-layer thermal screens and comparisons among different combinations of screens.
+The multi-layer thermal screen technology could be further extended to provide improved greenhouse insulation.

-Use of the screens can reduce the overall heat coefficient from 70% (for one layer) up to 90% (for multi-layer screens), thus reducing energy consumption in the greenhouse, accompanied with smaller environmental impact, as well as providing optimal breeding conditions.
+Use of screens can reduce the overall heat coefficient from 70% (for one layer) and up to 90% (for multi-layer screens), thus reducing energy consumption in the greenhouse, accompanied by a smaller environmental impact and providing optimal breeding conditions.

-The results show that best insulation performance is provided by the set of three to five FoAl screens.
-It is also shown that there the sets of materials that can be replaced by other sets with similar U-value, depending on the availability of materials and/or shading requirements.
+The results show that best insulation performance is provided by a set of three to five FoAl screens.
+It is also shown that various sets of materials can be replaced by other sets with similar U-values, depending on the availability of materials and/or shading requirements.

-The results show that using the low-emissivity materials installed under the cover can reduce the heat transfer coefficient by 50%, while reflective direction has no effect on the U-value.
-These results are in accordance with theoretical predictions as well as demonstrate the availability of the presented measuring method.
-The presented results are also can be used for validation of theoretical and numerical (CFD) models, which allow comprehensive comparison between various material combination and different environmental conditions in order to improve performance for cooling/heating and dehumidification systems.
+The results show that using low-emissivity materials installed under the cover can reduce the heat transfer coefficient by 50%, while reflective direction has no effect on the U-value.
 By significantly reducing year-round energy consumption, the system contributes to sustainability as well.
+These results are in accordance with theoretical predictions.
+The presented data can also be used for validation of theoretical and numerical (CFD) models, which allow comprehensive comparison between various material combinations and different environmental conditions in order to improve performance for cooling/heating and dehumidification systems.